tui2tone/md-docs/markdown/index.md

 ## Why MDocs ?

-- ::: img /assets/images/markdown-white.png
+- :ion-android-create:
   **Markdown**{.title}
   build you documentation easy with only writing markdown
-- :fa-desktop:
+- :ion-ios-bookmarks-outline:
   **Static Website**{.title}
   you can build a website in static html files ( angularjs version is coming soon )
-- :fa-pencil-square-o:
+- :ion-ios-settings-strong:
   **Easy Customization**{.title}
   we provide a lot of components that you can using easy in markdown
 - end